dsa-ou/algoesup/docs/feedback.md

 if you commented on a previous version, praise the parts that improved.

 ## Acting on feedback
-DeepNote emails every time you get a comment on your essay.
+Deepnote emails every time you get a comment on your essay.
 You may wish to improve your essay as you get each piece of feedback, or you may wait some time, e.g. a week, to collect a variety of comments and then address them in one pass.